icgc-argo/argo-docs/docs/data-access/daco/approval.md

 ## Rejected Applications

 If the Applicant is not eligible or if the project raises significant concerns, the application will be rejected with proper justifications sent via email.
+The rejected application will be permanently closed, but viewable for your reference.

 ## Application History